bildungsroman/aws-vpc-eradicator/README.md

 This won't show your local changes, so you'll have to re-deploy each time you make a change to the function (so save your liver and get the Stackery CLI for [local invoking](https://docs.stackery.io/docs/workflow/local-development/) already!).

-Of course, there are many moving parts here, and any errors or failures to delete dependencies could prevent further deletion.
-See the 'Known issues' section below, and consider contributing if you have any ideas for fixes!
+Of course, there are many moving parts here, and any errors or failures to delete dependencies will likely prevent VPC deletion.
+At the moment, this is most foolproof against default VPCs.
+See the 'Known issues' section below, and consider contributing if you have any ideas for improvements!

 ### Contributing